 20. Approving the establishment of shared accounts

-21. Ensuring compliance to information security policies and standards through inspections, reviews, and evaluations.
+21. Ensuring compliance with information security policies and standards through inspections, reviews, and evaluations.

 22 Providing support to the Office of the Inspector General (OIG) and the Inspection Service during the conduct of investigative activities